bFraley/lexninja/implementation.md

 ### Characters
 * Ninja
-* Opponent
+* Badguys

 ### Items
 * Weapons
-* Heart (health boost)
+* Health Boosts

 The city will be an array of Building objects.

 * 5 of 9 buildings will contain an opponent.
-* 4 of 9 buildings will contain a heart health item.
+* Buildings without badguys will contain a health boost.

 * Inside 1 of the 5 buildings that contain an opponent will be the ancient golden sword item.